saimanishankar12/Amazon-Clone/README.md

-Here’s a clean and professional **README** for your Amazon Clone project using HTML and CSS.
-You can copy-paste and modify details like your name, links, or screenshots:

----

-# 🛒 Amazon Clone
+🛒 Amazon Clone

 A fully responsive **Amazon homepage clone** built using **HTML** and **CSS**.
 This project replicates the look and layout of the Amazon India homepage as a frontend design practice.

----

-## 🔍 Features
+🔍 Features

 * 🧱 Built with **pure HTML & CSS**
 * 💻 Responsive layout (desktop & mobile friendly)